Institutional News, Usdan

 Highlighting the pleasures and social functions of collecting, the exhibition draws inspiration from the German philosopher and cultural critic Walter Benjamin.
 A passionate collector himself, Benjamin saw the collecting impulse, at its core, as a desire to reconcile the chaotic “dispersion” of things in the world.
 “The collector,” he wrote, “brings together what belongs together; by keeping in mind their affinities and their succession in time, he can eventually furnish information about his objects.”

 A central theme of Collective Affinities is the different ways collections come into being.
 While most collections are intentional—outward manifestations of professional interests or personal obsessions—others are more accidental.
 Rather than emerging from us, collections can happen to us, through gifts, inheritance, or sheer chance.
 Other themes include the role of institutions in preserving collections; collecting as engagement with urban and natural environments; and the diaristic aggregation of objects over time.
-Various in origin as well as content, the fifteen collections on view inspire reflection on how we engage with history and our surroundings as we move through a world of things.
+Various in origin as well as content, the sixteen collections on view inspire reflection on how we engage with history and our surroundings as we move through a world of things.

 Extending the exhibition’s community emphasis into the curriculum, Bennington students will produce the Collective Affinities catalog.
 Participants in a seminar on Benjamin’s life and work, taught by Thompson, will research and write about individual collections and provide content for a publication designed and printed by visual arts faculty Farhad Mirza’s Introduction to Design course.
 Beyond inviting students to consider collecting in general, exhibition objects intriguingly reflect some of Benjamin's wide-ranging subjects and fascinations, including objects such as dolls, toys, books, and ephemera; activities such as urban wandering, shopping, and travel; and, philosophically, his understanding of nonlinear time and his conception of history as a “constellation” of past and present that informs the future.